Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Proof of Theorem 3.1

-{\em Remark:} Note that the regularization parameter $\mu$ should both be large enough to guarantee that $2 \| E\|_2< \mu$ holds with high probability, and be small enough such that the condition $\lambda_r(\Theta^*) \ge 2{\mu}$ is not too stringent.
+Note that the regularization parameter $\mu$ should both be large enough such that the event $\{2 \| E\|_2< \mu\}$ has high probability, and be small enough such that the condition $\lambda_r(\Theta^*) \ge 2{\mu}$ is not too stringent.
 However, these requirements cannot always be met at the same time, as we demonstrate next.
-For brevity, we set $f= f(n,d, \alpha )$.
+For brevity, we set $f=f(n,d, \alpha)$.